GrindCrusher/wise-software-docs-storage/enterprise/04-customers/16-pools.md

 ![](https://cdn.realsgii2.dev/wise-software-docs/image_40.cdd4e27c.png)

 Select a Reading Template from the Template pulldown to indicate what tests are normally performed when servicing this body of water.
+Reading template can be defined in [customer settings](https://docs.wisesoftwareinc.com/enterprise/customers/settings#reading-templates)

 ![](https://cdn.realsgii2.dev/wise-software-docs/image_41.c2401428.png)